federick60/ProgrammingAssignment2/README3333.md

 ### Grading

 This assignment will be graded via peer assessment.
+This is a programming assignment for 2020,used to evaluate students performance, which is a good method of evaluation, which test students follow up ability and equally evaluate the entire school teaching system.